- 1. Legal requirements

 2. Having an accessible site can help you meet other requirements

 Smaller organizations (1—49 staff) do not yet have a requirement to have an accessible website—but you will be expected to provide accessible alternatives on request.
-This is already the case for prepared emergency information (see below) and will be the case for all other printed material by 1 January 2017.
+This is already the case for prepared emergency information (see below).
 Either the requirement or the timeline may change on subsequent annual review.

 - Target those accessible formats which may be most needed by clients, with others to be provided within a reasonable timeframe.